margarinoslv/bwHUD/README.md

 Put ALL of the folders provided into
 Documents\My Games\Warfork 2.1\basewf

-After installing bwHUD, I must warn you that the custom weapon icons don't work by themselves.
-You will have to go the following directory Steam\steamapps\common\fvi\fvi-launcher\applications\warfork\Warfork.app\Contents\Resources\basewf\
-and extract the data0_21pure.pk3 file (using 7-zip) after that go into the folder you just extracted and place the provided "gfx" folder inside, if it asks you to replace some files, say yes.
-And then, zip the folder and rename the extension to .pk3, instead of .zip

-After that, you should be set, and the icons should work!
+After that, you should be set, and the everything should work!

+If not, put the data 0_21pure.pk3 file in the steam directory for the game Steam\steamapps\common\fvi\fvi-launcher\applications\warfork\Warfork.app\Contents\Resources\basewf

+If it asks you to replace some shit, say yes.

 If you're still having trouble, you can talk to me on the WarFork discord server https://discord.gg/VY95TKZ